dadiRohan/ExcelDrive/README.md

 5. Create a Service Account (IAM & Admin → Service Accounts → Create → Key → JSON)
 6. Download JSON (it will contain "type": "service_account")
 7. Save that JSON in storage/google/credentials.json
-8. Create New SpreadSheet and add data
+8. Create New SpreadSheet and add data for example : https://docs.google.com/spreadsheets/d/1efhCwABHI5KKXisqFrdgFIWpeSotikgO7c3uWqlQTzo/edit?gid=0#gid=0
 9. get that SpreadsheetId and Save into File : SyncGoogleSheet.php
 10. If you want to Run via Schedular then Set in Console/Kernel.php